WSDOT/wsdot-ios-app/README.md

 Setup
 -----
+This project uses [CocoaPods](https://cocoapods.org/) for dependency management.

-* Run `pod install` to set up project workspace.
+* Run `pod install` in the project directory to set up the workspace.
 * Open the `WSDOT.xcworkspace` project in Xcode to get the CocoaPods workspace.
-* You will need to add a GoogleService-Info.plist file.
+* You will need to add a GoogleService-Info.plist file and add API keys to ApiKeys.swift.

 Dependencies
 ------------

-This project uses [CocoaPods](https://cocoapods.org/) for dependency management.

 * [Firebase/Core](https://firebase.google.com/docs/ios/setup)
 * [Firebase/AdMob](https://firebase.google.com/docs/admob/)
 * [GoogleMaps](https://developers.google.com/maps/documentation/ios-sdk/)